-4. Defining PowerExcel Security - Users and Groups; Data Rules
+4. Defining Nexus Security - Users and Groups; Data Rules

-Another advanced PowerExcel capability concerns Security-what you can do to create Users and Groups and to define security parameters (via "data rules"); Security determines what users can see or do within a PowerExcel model.
+Another advanced Nexus capability concerns Security-what you can do to create Users and Groups and to define security parameters (via "data rules"); Security determines what users can see or do within a Nexus model.

-Creating a security schema involves several steps-the following is a simple example, which is intended to limit a User (Jack Villeneuve) to being able to "Write and Read" in the Region (dimension) of Canada (a member of that dimension) only.
+Creating a security schema involves several steps-the following is a simple example, which is intended to limit a User (Jack Villeneuve) to being able to "Write and Read" in the Region (Dimension) of Canada (a Member of that Dimension) only.

-NOTE: A full explication of PowerExcel Security capabilities is obtainable in the Olation Manual and Help file.
+NOTE: A full explication of Nexus Security capabilities is obtainable in the Olation Manual and Help file.
 As shown there, there are virtually limitless security rules that can be put in place to satisfy the most stringent customer security requirements.

-The first step in using Security is to make the PowerExcel database a Secure Database: right-click on the database in question (in this example, PowerExcel Planning Model 2020).
-From the right-click options, select Properties.
-The Database Properties dialog appears, where you can specify such options as Daily Save, Daily Save Time, Daily Backup, etc.; select, first, Secure Database → True.
+- The first step in using Security is to make the Nexus database a Secure Database: right-click on the database in question (in this example, PowerExcel Planning Model 2021).
+From the rightclick options, select Properties.
+The Database Properties dialog appears, where you can specify such options as Integrated Windows Authentication, Daily Save Time, Periodic Save, etc.; select, first, Secure Database → True. - 2.
+Click OK.

-2. A message will appear indicating that the database is secure, and the default Username and Password: Administrator/Administrator.
+3. A message will appear indicating that the database is secure, and the default Username and Password: Administrator/Administrator.

-3. The next time you open the database or try to create a Slice, you will be prompted:
+4. The next time you open the database or try to create a Slice, you will be prompted:

-4. Having entered the Username and Password, you can proceed by clicking Login.
-Right-click on Users to begin indicating Users and setting up Data Rules for them (note that the Administrator user now appears).
+Having entered the Username and Password, proceed by clicking Login.
+Expand on Security in Database Explorer (see arrow).
+Right-click on Users; select Edit Users... to begin indicating Users and setting up Data Rules for them (note that the Administrator user now appears).
+Note that a User and Groups tab now appears (circled), with its own set of icons.

-5. Right-click on the left-hand pane, under the Users tab, and select Add.
+Right-click on the left-hand pane, under the Users Tab, and select Add.
 The fields at right become active, for you to fill in information for added Users-as in the following image, filled in for "Jack Villeneuve".

-6. Click on the Set Password button.
-Next, be sure to Save on the Users and Groups tab, which has become active.
+7. Click on the Set Password button; click Save on the Users and Groups tab.

-7. The next step is to create a Data Rule for the user.
+8. The next step is to create a Data Rule for the user.
 In the Database Explorer, under Security, right-click on Data and select Edit Security, shown circled in the following image.

-8. In the leftmost pane on the right under Rule Name, right-click and select New.
-Give the Rule a name (Canada Read_Write, as shown circled in the following image).
+9. In the leftmost pane on the right under Rule Name, right-click and select New.
+Give the Rule a name (Canada Read\Write, as shown circled in the following image).
 The panes to the right become active-here you can select a Cube(s) and, following that, Dimensions and Members that will comprise parts of the definition for the Rule you have in mind.
 In this example, the intention is to limit the new user to being able to "Write" to (which includes "Read" privileges) only the Region Canada.
 These selections are shown in the following image.

-9. Next you will specify the User: right-click in the bottom right pane and select Olation Account, as shown in the following image (other options are available, in order to specify other user login accounts).
+10. Next you will specify the User: right-click in the bottom right pane and select Olation Account, as shown in the following image (other options are available, to specify other user login accounts).

-10. The Select Accounts window appears with named users:
+11. The Select Accounts window appears with named users:

-11. Select the User (in this example, Jack Villeneuve) and click OK.
+12. Select the User (in this example, Jack Villeneuve) and click OK.
 The User will be listed in the bottom pane.
 Right-click and select the Data Rule level of privilege (in this example, Write).

-12. The User and his or her privilege will be shown:
+13. The User and his or her privilege will be shown:

-13. Click Save, the leftmost icon, in the now-active Users and Groups tab:
+14. Click Save, the leftmost icon, on Users and Groups tab: